jspickard/MSSE695-2022FAL8W2/README.md

-# MSSE695-2022FAL8W2
+# Custom SSL image build files for NextCloud container
+- James Spickard
+- Regis University
+- MSSE695 - Software Engineering Res & Dev
+- Fall 2022 8 Week 2 Semester
+- Doctor Kevin Pyatt
+- To be completed by 12/11/2022

+## Description
-The repo is being used to aid in the Research and Development (R&D) of containerization by using the NextCloud Free Open Source Software (FOSS) as the main service of installation.
+This repo is being used to aid in the Research and Development (R&D) of containerization by using the NextCloud Free Open Source Software (FOSS) as the main service of installation.
 This repo adds a self-signed certificate to implement SSL and the https protocol upon application launch to the existing content described from this website: https://opensourcetechtrn.blogspot.com/2021/07/nextcloud-in-docker.html

-# What's Required
+## What's Required
 - A test computer connected to a local network with an internet browser (i.e.: Windows 10 Home Version 21H2 with Edge 64-bit Version 107.0.1418.52 was used for the main test.)
 - A server with the following:
 1. An Operating System (OS) that can install Docker.